Maksim-1900/M-ready-project-cpp/README.md

 Check out this simple project.

 In the `src` directory there is a `main.cpp` file, it contains the initial code and when compiled it outputs `Hello world!`, you can change it as you wish.
 The `Release.compile.bat` file compiles the `main.cpp` file and the compiled file is in the `Release` directory.
 And `Release.compile.run.bat` compiles and runs it right away.
 You can change these two files.
+`Release/run.bat`: This file is used to automatically execute the program.
+It eliminates the need to manually run the file via the command line.
+Just double-click on it and the program will start running.

 However, the project is small and suitable for beginners.
 Feel free to develop your project.